Here it is! The Typical Pickup Body, (MyRCCar TPB) from now on...

 Help MyRCCar, dlb5 and related designers

 I have spent thousands of hours into these MyRCCar proyects last years.
 If you search a little deeper into my designs, you will see I have created what some people call "an eco-system" of 3d printed 1/10 RC cars, both chassis and bodies to cover most of the needs of the hobby.
-From crawling to drifting, bashing or racing but the best part is I have printed those parts, tested and improved them (what my time and pocket could allow) and shared them with you for free.
+From crawling to drifting, bashing or racing but the best part is I have printed those parts, tested and improved them (what my time and pocket could allow) and shared them with you for free for a long time.

 You can Help MyRCCar basically "spreading the word", which could mean liking, collecting, sharing, making, giving attribution, uploading your photos, testing, improving, modifying or creating new parts, but most important enjoying with it and letting us know about it ;) This way, the MyRCCar comunity will be bigger and have more visibility, which could lead into more possibilities to print into this 3D printed RC car world.